coissay/superProductivity-YoutrackPlugin/README.md

 plugin actively mark them Done when they transition, make sure your query doesn't exclude the listed statuses.

+⚠️ This list only controls what happens to a ticket *after* it's fetched — it does not filter what the query returns.
+If your query keeps matching tickets in these statuses (no `-Done -Canceled -MEP` etc. in the query itself), they'll keep showing up in every "Sync now" preview as **Already archived** forever (correctly skipped, no duplicate/update — just expected, recurring noise).
+Add the exclusion to the query text itself if you'd rather they stop being fetched at all once finished.

+**Mark tickets Done when they no longer match the query** (off by default): by default, a ticket that simply disappears from your query results (e.g. removed from the current sprint, reassigned, or otherwise no longer matching) is left completely untouched in SuperProductivity — the plugin only ever acts on tickets the query actually returns.
+Enabling this checkbox closes that gap: any ticket seen in a previous sync that's missing from the current one gets marked **Done** (the same archiving proxy used above).

+- Only affects tickets that were seen in a *previous* sync with this checkbox already enabled — turning it on has no effect the very first time, since there's no baseline yet to compare against.
+From the next sync onward it works as expected.
+- An empty sync result is ignored entirely (nothing gets marked Done), since that's more likely a misconfigured query or expired token than "every ticket left the sprint" — without this guard a bad query could wipe out everything in one shot.
+- The CSV import tab never affects or is affected by this tracking — it's scoped to the YouTrack Sync tab only.
+- ⚠️ If you regularly change the query/sprint filter itself (not just what's *in* the sprint), tickets that fall outside the new query will also get marked Done, even though they didn't technically "leave" anything — they just stopped matching.
+Leave this off if you switch queries often.

 ### 7. Field mapping (optional, collapsed by default)

 YouTrack's `Due Date` custom field is read by name.
 If your instance names that field